mlabs-haskell/TuxedoDapp/Testing_Guide.md

                 "amount": 200
             }'
           ```
-      3. Connect to the site as the buyer wallet through Talisman.
+      3. Connect to the site as the buyer's wallet through Talisman.
       4. Go to the details page for the kitten that was listed and you should see the option to "Buy"
-      5. Once you click on "Buy", you'll be able to select the coin that was minted at step 2.
+      5. Once you click on "Buy", you'll be able to select the coin that was minted in step 2.
-      6. Select it and and click on "Proceed"
+      6. Select it and click on "Proceed"
-      7. Go to kitty details and you will see that you the owner of the kitty as you have the option to Update and Breed
+      7. Go to kitty details and you will see that you are the owner of the kitty as you have the option to Update and Breed

 #### Running wallet cli tests